 About Te Urewera Treks

-Te Urewera Treks is a family owned and operated eco-toursim buisness based in Ngaputahi, Te Urewera.
-It began with Joseph and Joanna Doherty in 2006.
+Te Urewera Treks is an eco-tourism buisness based in Ngaputahi, Te Urewera.
+It began with Maataamua (Joe) and Joanna Doherty in 2006.
 The business was born from the desire to create employment for the local area, which has been economically depressed since the early 1980's.
-Creating the business meant Joseph could return home to Te Urewera with his family, train local people and inspire the next generation to pursue their dreams by showing how an indigenous owned and operated business could flourish, thereby maintaining Ahikaa (ancestral occupation of native people) within the local community.
+Creating the business meant Maataamua could return home to Te Urewera with his family, train local people and inspire the next generation to pursue their dreams by showing how an indigenous owned and operated business could flourish, thereby maintaining Ahikaa (ancestral occupation of native people) within the local community.

 Hinewai McManus - Lead Guide / Manager, cleaner, cook, bottle washer, taxi.....